Raiszo/gym-pendrogone/README.md

 # Log

+### 23-11-2018
+- Quite strange, the drone actually learns that a sufficient thrust will keep it floating, the pendrogone does not, always going for more negative thurst that will be clipped to 0.
+What an emo ;'v

 ### 20-11-2018
 - The load goes to the goal, but there's still reward shaping to be done, gonna try random phi / theta initialization, hope it helps ;'v